Boii: Boii on the Danube

 Contrary to the interpretation of the classical writers, the Pannonian Boii attested in later sources are not simply the remnants of those who had fled from Italy, but rather another division of the tribe, which had settled there much earlier.

 The burial rites of the Italian Boii show many similarities with contemporary Bohemia, such as inhumation, which was uncommon with the other Cisalpine Gauls, or the absence of the typically western Celtic torcs.

 This makes it much more likely that the Cisalpine Boii had actually originated from Bohemia rather than the other way round.

 Having migrated to Italy from north of the Alps, some of the defeated Celts simply moved back to their kinsfolk.

 The Pannonian Boii are mentioned again in the late 2nd century BC when they repelled the Cimbri and Teutones (Strabo VII, 2, 2).
-Later on, they attacked the city of Noreia (in modern Austria) shortly before a group of Boii (32,000 according to Julius Caesar – the number is probably an exaggeration) joined the Helvetii in their attempt to settle in western Gaul.
+Later on, they attacked the city of Noreia (in modern Austria) shortly before a group of Boii (32,000 according to Julius Caesar) joined the Helvetii in their attempt to settle in western Gaul.

 After the Helvetian defeat at Bibracte, the influential Aedui tribe allowed the Boii survivors to settle on their territory, where they occupied the oppidum of Gorgobina.
 Although attacked by Vercingetorix during one phase of the war, they supported him with two thousand troops at the battle of Alesia (Caesar, Commentarii de Bello Gallico, VII, 75).

 Again, other parts of the Boii had remained closer to their traditional home, and settled in the Slovak and Hungarian lowlands by the Danube and the Mura, with a centre at Bratislava.
+In July 2025 it was published that Czech archaeologists have uncovered a Celtic settlement near Hradec Králové in the Czech Republic, dating back to the La Tène period.
+The site is around 65 acres, larger ten times larger than typical settlements in the region and is thought to have served as a major economic and administrative center for the Celtic Boii tribe, whose name gave rise to “Bohemia.”
+Excavations revealed over 13,000 artifacts, including gold and silver coins, amber, ceramics, pottery kilns, glass workshops, and coin molds.
+This is evidence of sophisticated craftsmanship and trade along the ancient Amber Road.
+A rare ceramic shard engraved with a horse was also found.
+The settlement appears to have gradually declined without signs of conflict.
+The finds are currently being studied and will be featured in an upcoming museum exhibition.